 Step 1: Review the application guidelines.
-You can download a printable version here.

 Step 2: Develop and write your application and gather your work sample.

 Step 3: Apply through the Online Application Form.

 Be sure to read through all of the guidelines, including how to prepare your work sample, before submitting your application.

 Curators will be notified the status of their application by July 2019.
 Please do not call.
 If you have any questions, contact NURTUREart at email@example.com.